 After the first ephemeris is decoded, the receiver time is set to a resolution of ± 10 milliseconds.
-This state is qualified by the COARSE or COARSESTEERING time status flag depending on the state of the CLOCKADJUST switch.
+This state is qualified by the COARSE time status flag.

 Once a position is known and range biases are being calculated, the internal clock model begins modelling the position range biases and the receiver clock offset.